LIBUNBOUND(3) Unbound LIBUNBOUND(3)

 RETURN VALUES

-able error string. ub_strerror returns a zero terminated string.
+readable error string. ub_strerror returns a zero terminated string.

 ub_ctx_create returns NULL on an error (a malloc failure). ub_poll re-